yasirkula/UnityAndroidRuntimePermissions/.github/README.md

 *Based on UnityAndroidPermissions (MIT License): https://github.com/Over17/UnityAndroidPermissions*

-This plugin helps you query/request runtime permissions **synchronously** on Android M and later.
+This plugin helps you query/request runtime permissions on Android M and later.
 It also works on older Android versions and detects whether a requested permission is declared in AndroidManifest or not.

 ## INSTALLATION